Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 Jul 04, 2022

 The Lectric XP 2.0 is a folding fat tire electric bike that was created based on Lectric’s original bike, the XP.
 The XP took the e-bike industry by storm in the summer of 2019 with its friendly price point and fun-based riding characteristics.
-We reviewed both the Lectric XP and Lectric XP Step-Thru earlier this year.
+We reviewed both the Lectric XP Lite and Lectric XP Step-Thru this year as well.